 - Camille Saint-Saëns' "Danse Macabre", which begins When the Clock Strikes Twelve, has its climax interrupted by the crow of an oboe, after which the diminuendo is quick.

 - Referred to in The Four Gospels, in which Jesus correctly predicts that Peter will deny him three times before the cock crows.

-- Billy Hatcher and The Giant Egg the sun doesn't rise until a rooster crows
+- In Billy Hatcher and the Giant Egg, the sun doesn't rise until a rooster crows.

 - Warcraft III has a rooster crowing to indicate daybreak.

 - Multiple Zelda games, to indicate that it's officially daytime.

 - Played with in a sidequest in the first level of Black & White 2.
 A rooster starts out subverting the trope, waking up its exasperated owner out of a sound sleep no matter what time of day it is.
 Your job is to change the time of day from night to day several times.
 The bird crows each time the sun rises until it finally loses its voice.

 - The Order of the Stick: Two strips open with a rooster crowing, heralding a new dawn in the Azure Empire.
 There's also a younger rooster who is unimpressed with this, commenting in the first strip "You're such a sell-out." and in the second "You're not my real dad."